AUSTRALIA'S POST-PANDEMIC MANIFESTO

 There are two other circumstances which Australians should find worrying:

 - The US boasts to the world that it has firepower superior to that of China.
-In point of fact, China and Russia between them have 14 different capacity war missiles whereas the US has only two, and the best is owned by the Russia/China alliance.
+In point of fact, China and Russia between them have 14 different capacity war missiles, several of which are ICBMs, whereas the US has only two, and the best is owned by the Russia/China alliance.
 And,

 - As his legacy to Australians, former PM Malcolm Fraser predicted this situation seven times before he died, saying America cannot be trusted; that it had betrayed Australia twice before; and that our foolish alliance with this dying war-mongering empire will get us destroyed in WWIII.